Painters

 The colors that are not lightfast have all the more reason to be laid on shamelessly, with time they will only grow paler and more pleasant.

-The explicit acknowledgment that geranium lake and certain chrome yellows were not lightfast, and the deliberate decision to apply them at higher chromatic intensity to compensate for the known future fade.
-Van Gogh painting for a future state of the picture.
+Explicit acknowledgment that geranium lake and certain chrome yellows were not lightfast, and the deliberate decision to apply them at higher chromatic intensity to compensate for the known future fade.

 Techniques and practices